BSski/HIVE/README.md

 Changelog:

 03.12
-- agents are DDPG instead of DQN now
+- using DDPG instead of DQN now
 - agents have parameters which impact their actions

 21.11